 Industrial estate in Panabo shows promising opportunities for Mindanao to bounce back from the crisis

 Damosa Land remains resilient amid pandemic

-Davao City’s homegrown property developer Damosa Land Inc. has remained resilient amid the challenges of the coronavirus disease (Covid-19) pandemic.
+Davao City’s homegrown property and real estate developer Damosa Land Inc. has remained resilient amid the challenges of the coronavirus disease (Covid-19) pandemic.

 The bulk of the company’s income comes from the residential segment, with about 70 percent as against 30 percent recurring income from their offices and warehouses.